Digital autopsy: Conducting an autopsy

-The process starts with registration of the case with all corresponding meta-data in a Digital Autopsy Facility.
+The process starts with registration of the case with all corresponding meta-data in a Virtual Autopsy Facility.
 The best place for these facilities are in neighbourhood of mortuaries because of considerations about security, carriage and body condition.
 The body would be scanned according to the schedule with proper adjustments for deceased body.
 It means there are different configuration for emitting the ray in deceased in comparison to live bodies.
 This step may take 5 – 10 minutes depends on the abilities of scanner.
 The output is aforementioned DICOM files (around 3500 files for whole body scan) that would be sent for visualization process.
 The result is a colourful 3D body that can be explored and examined for positive or negative findings with the digital tools.

 The process is not finished with 3D exploration.
 The findings would be reported digitally in a multimedia report.
-This report includes all textual results accompanied by images and recorded movie of Digital Autopsy during examination.
+This report includes all textual results accompanied by images and recorded movie of Virtual Autopsy during examination.
 This report is not only for common submission to the court but also to be displayed in the court for attendance.

 Acceptance

-There are not many justice systems around the world who have accepted the Digital Autopsy as their legal procedures of forensic investigations.
+There are not many justice systems around the world who have accepted the Virtual Autopsy as their legal procedures of forensic investigations.
 While Switzerland is pioneering in the acceptance, countries like Israel with strong religious background does not accept forensic imaging as a substitute or in conjunction with autopsy report.
 This might be due to lack of cases and documentation.
-Some researchers tried to evaluate the reliability of Digital Autopsy in comparison with conventional (standard) autopsy that reveals totally 68% accuracy of Digital Autopsy regarding the pathogenetic mechanisms.
+Some researchers tried to evaluate the reliability of Virtual Autopsy in comparison with conventional (standard) autopsy that reveals totally 68% accuracy of Virtual Autopsy regarding the pathogenetic mechanisms.

 In UK, the Department of Health is currently considering recommendations for an integrated national cross-sectional autopsy imaging service, based on a regional service provided by mortuary-based imaging centres.
 Furthermore, Royal College of Radiologists and the Royal College of Pathologists prepared a document to standardize medico-legal post-mortem cross-sectional imaging in adults in the UK.